kubernetes/kubernetes/examples/guestbook/README.md

 cluster/kubecfg.sh list pods
 ```

 You'll see a single redis master pod.
-It will also display the machine that the pod is running on.
+It will also display the machine that the pod is running on once it gets placed (may take up to thirty seconds).

 ```
 Name                Image(s)            Host                                          Labels